Social Media Magic

 You Build Relationships.
 We Build Profits.

 At P5 Marketing, we believe that Search Engine Optimization (SEO) and Social Media Marketing (SMM) are inextricably linked.
 In fact, in our experience, both SEO and SMM are far more effective when done in coordination with each other.
-Our clients have benefited from this insight by seeing more web visibility, more inquiries, leads, and sales, quicker than they ever imagined compared to when SEO and SMM are done as separate parts of their marketing.
+Our clients have benefited from this insight by seeing more web visibility, more inquiries, leads, and sales.
+This happens quicker than they ever imagined compared to when SEO and Social Media Marketing are done as separate parts of their marketing.

 The number one element we find missing for most of our clients in their marketing is a strategy.
 Strategy is the WHY.
 Think of it as "Ready, Aim, Fire!".
 Without a clearly defined strategy, you jump directly to Tactics.
 Think of that as "Ready, Fire!".
 Can you see how it would rarely be effective to fire without aiming?
 It's impossible to hit your targets when you fire randomly.